analogdevicesinc/plutosdr-m2k-drivers-win/README.md

   * Fix package installer on Windows 32-bit
 * v0.6 (No need to update from v0.5)
   * Add reference to M2k onto the wizard pages (no functional changes)
-  * Force DPInst to install the driver even if the driver that is currently installed is match than the new driver
+  * Force DPInst to install the driver even if the driver that is currently installed is a better match than the new driver